Odisha: Biodiversity

 The Bhitarkanika National Park in Kendrapara district covers 650 km2, of which 150 km2 are mangroves.
-The Gahirmatha Beach in Bhitarkanika is the world's largest nesting site for olive ridley sea turtles.
-In 2013 the Indian coast guard started Operation Oliver to protect the endangered sea turtle population of the region.
+Gahirmatha Beach, in Bhitarkanika, is the world's largest nesting site for olive ridley sea turtles.
+In 2013, the Indian Coast Guard initiated Operation Oliver to protect the endangered sea turtle population of the region.
 Other major nesting grounds for the turtle in the state are Rushikulya, in Ganjam district, and the mouth of the Devi river.
+The Bhitarkanika sanctuary is also noted for its large population of saltwater crocodiles and Asian water monitors, the second-largest lizard species on earth, in addition to axis deer and rhesus macaques.
+The coastal mangrove environments are home to several types of mudskippers, including the barred, Boddart's blue-spotted and great blue-spotted mudskippers.

-The Bhitarkanika sanctuary is also noted for its large population of salt-water crocodiles.
-In winter, the sanctuary is also visited by migratory birds.
-Among the species of birds spotted in the sanctuary are the black-crowned night heron, darter, grey heron, Indian cormorant, Oriental white ibis, purple heron, and sarus crane.
+In winter, Bhitarkanika is also visited by migratory birds.
+Among the many species, both resident and migratory, are kingfishers (including black-capped, collared and common kingfishers), herons (such as black-crowned night, grey, purple and striated herons), Indian cormorants, openbill storks, Oriental white ibis, pheasant-tailed jacana, sarus cranes, spotted owlets and white-bellied sea-eagles.
 The possibly endangered horseshoe crab is also found in this region.

 Chilika Lake is a brackish water lagoon on the east coast of Odisha with an area of 1,105 km2.
 It is connected to the Bay of Bengal by a 35-km-long narrow channel and is a part of the Mahanadi delta.
 In the dry season, the tides bring in salt water.
 In the rainy season, the rivers falling into the lagoon decrease its salinity.
-Birds from places like the Caspian Sea, Lake Baikal, other parts of Russia, Central Asia, South-East Asia, Ladakh and the Himalayas migrate to the lagoon in winter.
-Among the birds spotted there are Eurasian wigeon, pintail, bar-headed goose, greylag goose, flamingo, mallard and Goliath heron.
+Birds from places as far as the Caspian Sea, Lake Baikal (and other parts of Russia), Central Asia, Southeast Asia, Ladakh and the Himalayas migrate to the lagoon in winter.
+Among the waterfowl and wading birds spotted there are Eurasian wigeon, pintail, bar-headed goose, greylag goose, greater flamingo, common mallard and Goliath heron.
 The lagoon also has a small population of the endangered Irrawaddy dolphins.
-The state's coastal region has also had sightings of finless porpoise, bottlenose dolphin, humpback dolphin and spinner dolphin in its waters.
+The state's coastal region has also had sightings of the rare finless porpoise, as well as the more common bottlenose dolphin, humpback dolphin and spinner dolphins in its waters.

 Satapada is situated close to the northeast cape of Chilika Lake and Bay of Bengal.
 It is famous for dolphin watching in their natural habitat.
 There is a tiny island en route for watching dolphins, where tourists often take a short stop.
 Apart from that, this island is also home for tiny red crabs.

 According to a census conducted in 2016, there are around 2000 elephants in the state.

 Government and politics

 All states in India are governed by a parliamentary system of government based on universal adult franchise.

 The main parties active in the politics of Odisha are the Biju Janata Dal, the Indian National Congress and Bharatiya Janata Party.
-Following the Odisha State Assembly Election in 2019, the Naveen Patnaik-led Biju Janata Dal stayed in power for the sixth consecutive term, he is the 14th chief minister of odisha since 2000.
+Currently, BJP, who won for the first time, formed the government after winning the majority in 2024 Odisha Legislative Assembly election.
+Mohan Charan Majhi is the 17th Chief Minister of Odisha.